Bayesian Clustering for Continuous-Time Hidden Markov Models: Dirichlet Process Mixture CTHMM

-Inference for the DP mixture model is often carried out using MCMC \citep{escobar1995bayesian,maceachern1998estimating,neal2000markov,jain2004split,jain2007splitting}.
-Specifically, \cite{jain2004split} introduced a split-merge MCMC approach, which allows a subset of cluster labels to be updated at each iteration, to improve on standard Gibbs sampling.
-We will use a split-merge approach alongside a standard Gibbs sampler scheme to obtain the posterior samples.
-For simplicity, we first focus on the case where the observation model is an intercept-only model and then the time-varying covariates are categorical only, and use the original parameterization $\theta$ in the exponential family instead of $B$.
+We will use the split-merge approach to obtain the posterior samples.
+We first focus on the case where the observation model is covariate-free and then the time-varying covariates are categorical only, and use the original parameterization $\theta$ in the exponential family as in \eqref{exp} instead of $B$.
 The algorithm proceeds as follows, with superscript $i=0,1,\ldots$ denoting iteration number.

 \begin{itemize}